 3300 London Road | Architect: Clarence Johnston | b.
 1905–1909 | Extant

-Clara’s diary entry for July 28, 1903, reads “Chester and I went to Tischer’s Creek to measure the place for a home.”
-They planned to ask the architect to place the house between the creeks, with views of the much larger Tischer a priority.
-Chester had a name in mind for the estate: Glensheen.
+IIn late July 1901, Clara Hesperia Bannister Congdon was dreaming about a new home.
+Clara’s diary entry for July 28, 1903, reads “Chester and I went to Tischer’s Creek to measure the place for a home” and days later she began a list that was titled “first plans of the new house.”
+Two years later she and her husband, Chester Adgate Congdon, were ready to break ground on the former Tischer family farm immediately east of Tischer Creek.
+The property stretched from the lakeshore north about a quarter of a mile—London Road sliced right through it.
+Chester even had a name in mind for the estate: Glensheen.
 The first half was for the deep ravines Tischer Creek had carved along its shores, the second half for the sheen of its glimmering waters and, as many have suggested, perhaps for his family’s ancestral home of Sheen, England.